mharen/mharen.github.io/blog/2012/2012-08-happy-first-birthday-thing-3.md

 ---

 Thing 3’s birthday is today.
-It’s hard to believe it’s already been a year since <a href="../2011/2011-08-birth-story-thing-3.html">he was born</a>.
+It’s hard to believe it’s already been a year since [he was born](../2011/2011-08-birth-story-thing-3.html).

 ![11-IMG_3263%25255B4%25255D.jpg](11-IMG_3263%25255B4%25255D.jpg)

 Although babies are cute and snuggly, I enjoy raising kids even more when they start to interact more purposefully.
 He’s almost there.
 He has a couple words, he can take a couple steps, and he’s becoming more expressive every day.

 Needless to say, I’m excited for the times my son and I will share together.
-Since I have so many fond memories of growing up working with my dad on handyman-related things, Wife thought I could make him a tool bench as a present (or maybe she’s just spending too much time on Pinterest, where she <a href="http://pinterest.com/pin/184577284698686013/">got the idea</a>).
+Since I have so many fond memories of growing up working with my dad on handyman-related things, Wife thought I could make him a tool bench as a present (or maybe she’s just spending too much time on Pinterest, where she [got the idea](http://pinterest.com/pin/184577284698686013/)).

 The gist of the project was to refurbish a piece of furniture into a children’s toy (this helps to make up for my lack of cabinetry skills).
-We went to the <a href="http://www.habitat.org/restores/default.aspx">Habitat for Humanity ReStore</a> and discovered a pretty amazing place for construction materials and furniture.
+We went to the [Habitat for Humanity ReStore](http://www.habitat.org/restores/default.aspx) and discovered a pretty amazing place for construction materials and furniture.
 This place was a lot more than I expected.

 We found what we needed: